George Patterson (footballer, born 1934)

-George Thomas Patterson (15 September 1934 – 25 May 2021) was an English former professional footballer.
+George Thomas Patterson (15 September 1934 – 25 May 2021) was an English professional footballer.
 He played as a half-back in the Football League for Hull City, York City and Hartlepools United and in non-League football for Silksworth Juniors, King's Lynn, South Shields, Gateshead and Goole Town.

 Patterson died on 25 May 2021 at the age of 86 at York Hospital.